Starting Up a Boiler After Summer (Winter Start Up Guide)

 - A lack of hot water or no hot water in combination systems

-- Energy bills are higher than usual without a cause
+- Higher than usual energy bills without any known cause

 - Boiler shuts off on its own